kfractal/envytools/rnndb/normalize/README.md

 dir of rnndb which *aren't* used by the hierarchy at root.xml will also be warned of.

-The XML schema found in rules-ng.xsd is fairly up to date, but there are still problems which preclude its rigorous use.
-But, there *is* code in the tool to enable schema validation.
-At some point it'd be nice to turn that on unconditionally... [tbd: bug/issue reference]
+The XML schema in rules-ng.xsd is used to validate the set of xml files referenced by root.xml without error.
+A few changes to the schema and the xml files were needed to make that happen.
+In some cases, taking care of missing attributes or elements.
+And in some, changes to the schema were necessary.
+But, nothing major.

 The next large step here is to take this code base and bring it up at run-time alongside the tool which I used to generate the nvgpu->nouveau headers.